Cycling in Schwerin and Hamburg

 _____________________________

-For a few days I basically just enjoyed cycling in Schwerin and around the lake.
-One day the full loop (approx. 62km), the next day only the smaller loop (approx. 31km), crossing the bridge at the town Rampe.
-It was a little bit windy but nevertheless fun.
-Especially since I finished the days swimming in the lake.
-Who would have thought I would find a beach here?
+For a few days, I simply enjoyed cycling in Schwerin and around the lake.
+One day, I tackled the full loop (about 62 km), and the next, I opted for the shorter route (around 31 km), crossing the bridge at the town of Rampe.
+Though it was a bit windy, it was still a fantastic ride.
+Especially since I ended each day with a swim in the lake.
+Who would have thought I’d even find a beach here?

-Cycling in Schwerin has been unexpectedly fun.
+Cycling in Schwerin and visiting the Schwerin Castle has been unexpectedly fun.
 I might do it again!

 _____________________________